 These handles were not designed for this type of use and could be damaged.

 If you choose to store your boat on trestles, we recommend that you use trestles whose support surface is not rigid.
 It is advisable to secure your boat using straps.
 These straps should not be too tight.
 There are different shapes of trestles: H, X, Y or L. Why not make them yourself, guided by your imagination?
 Make sure they are of a height that will allow you to be comfortable if you have to use them for cleaning or for maintenance

 your boat.
 Always place your canoe upside down on the trestles.

 Winter storageYou might be wondering where you are going to store your boat this winter.
 Rest assured, whether you hang it up, place it on trestles, foam blocks or other support, your kayak or canoe can be left outside, or in an unheated area all winter long.
 The important thing is to store it in a safe place and to protect it from snow accumulations, ultraviolet rays and the risk of shocks.
 We strongly recommend that you inspect and clean all of your equipment before putting it away.
 This little attention will allow you to be ready to go on an adventure as soon as you feel the urge during the next season!

-Avoid placing it too close to the ground to prevent it from becoming that some small animals settle there for the winter.
-You can choose to pack your kayak or canoe or put it in a bag before storing to protect it from possible scratches and dust.
-In this case, first make sure it is completely dry.
+Avoid placing it too close to the ground to prevent it from becoming some small animals settle there for the winter.
+You can choose to pack your kayak or canoe or put it in a bag before storing it to protect it from possible scratches and dust.
+In this case, first, make sure it is completely dry.